cs6006/cs6006.github.io/content/blog/second.md

 +++
 title = "ELI5 (because I am, in fact, five)" date = 2023-06-30
-description = "How I taught Ms Zdan's first-graders binary, and you can too!" slug = "eli5-i"
+description = "How I taught Ms Zdan's first-graders to empathize with a machine, and you can too!" slug = "eli5-i" draft = true
 [extra]
 prettydate = "June 30, 2023"
 +++